huggingface/diffusers/README.md

 ## Examples

+There are many ways to try running Diffusers!
+Here we outline code-focused tools (primarily using `DiffusionPipeline`s and Google Colab) and interactive web-tools.

+### Running Code

 If you want to run the code yourself 💻, you can try out:
 - [Text-to-Image Latent Diffusion](https://huggingface.co/CompVis/ldm-text2im-large-256)
 ```python